 Rural and Small Agency Academy Scholarship Grant Program: The Program was developed by way of House Bill 20-1229 to provide scholarships to law enforcement agencies in rural and smaller jurisdictions with limited resources.
 Funding is provided to assist such agencies with the payment of tuition costs for peace officer candidates to attend an approved basic law enforcement training academy.
-If your agency/region would like to apply for this funding opportunity, the application will be open March 1st through March 31st.
-The application is located on the POST website: https://post.colorado.gov/grants/available-grants-due-dates.
+If your agency/region would like to apply for this funding opportunity, the application will be open March 1st through March 31stst.
+The application is located on the POST website.

 Grant awards are not provided to individuals.
-If you have any questions regarding any of the POST Grant Programs, please contact Grant Manager Kimberly Hernandez at 720-508-6682 or via e-mail at Kimberly.hernandez@coag.gov.
+If you have any questions regarding any of the POST Grant Programs, please contact Grant Manager Kimberly Hernandez at 720-508-6682 or via e-mail at kimberly.hernandez@cog.gov.